afurth89/newsletter_for_my_newsletters/README.md

-# Newsletter for my newsletter
+# Newsletter for my newsletters

 This script fetches emails from a Gmail inbox, summarizes their content using OpenAI's API, and sends a summary email.